Antiquing Asheville — Barns, Booths and Boutiques

 Treasures to Take Home — Asheville Bursts with Antique Offerings

-Art and antiques are practically synonymous in Asheville and its environs.
-Whether it’s new antique-art markets sprouting up like Asheville Flea for Y’All at the Riverside Salvage Station (last Sunday monthly May-October,) or gargantuan storage depositories like the Antique Tobacco Barn, antiquing has never been easier nor more adventurous.
+Art and antiques are practically synonymous in Asheville.
+Whether it’s new antique-art markets sprouting up like Asheville Flea for Y’All or cavernous treasure troves like the Antique Tobacco Barn, antiquing has never been easier nor more adventurous.

 A Bounty in Biltmore

 For the traditionalist, Biltmore Village provides tony shopping opportunities with Village Antiques.
-For 25 years this 25,000-square-foot emporium of European and American antiques, fine art, and decorative arts has showcased a panoply of specialized collections, from centuries-old religious icons and 17th century French estate pieces to Southern furniture, pottery and folk art.
+For 25 years this 25,000-square-foot emporium of European and American antiques, fine art, and decorative arts has showcased an impressive collection, from centuries-old religious icons and 17th century French estate pieces to Southern furniture, pottery and folk art.

 All Along the River

 Staying on the south end of town, hit the motherlode at the Antique Tobacco Barn.
-Over 70 purveyors in this 77,000-square-foot warehouse offer furniture, retro office cabinets, mailboxes, garden sculptures, wind vanes, stained glass windows, decommissioned commercial signs, paintings, sculptures, brass beds and objects that simply defy description.
-You’ll need the better part of an afternoon to sift your way through the layers of ephemera here, but an old-fashioned cola machine, antique coin-operated ride for Junior and sofas for those less inclined to shop, make this a pleasant trip for the entire family.
+More than 70 purveyors in this 77,000-square-foot warehouse offer furniture, retro office cabinets, mailboxes, garden sculptures, wind vanes, stained glass windows, decommissioned commercial signs, paintings, sculptures, brass beds and objects that simply defy description.
+You’ll need the better part of an afternoon to explore, but an old-fashioned cola machine, antique coin-operated ride for children and sofas for those less inclined to shop, make this a pleasant trip for the entire family.

-Along the same Swannanoa River Road, find a number of spaces dealing in antiques, including Oddfellows, specializing in Western to Eastern European items, especially colorful trunks and chests, carpets, clocks and furniture.
-Many of the pieces are handpicked in England and France.
-On this antique row, Bryant Antiques likewise showcases many European antiques in 9,000 square feet of air-conditioned space, as well as a collection of ‘kitchenalia’ for those yearning for the good ole’ days of low-tech cooking.
-With the sole purpose of connecting mid-century modern lovers with that style is the aptly-named Local Mid-Century Modern and Antiques.
+Along the same Swannanoa River Road, find a number of spaces dealing in antiques.
+On this antique row, Bryant Antiques showcases many European antiques in 9,000 square feet of air-conditioned space, as well as a collection of ‘kitchenalia’ for those yearning for the good ole’ days of low-tech cooking.

 Downtown and Around Treasures